Coxeter factorizations with generalized Jucys-Murphy weights and Matrix Tree theorems for reflection groups: Abstract

 Our formulas are relative to a choice of weighting system that consists of $n$ free scalar parameters and is defined in terms of a tower of parabolic subgroups.
 To study such systems we introduce (a class of) variants of the Jucys-Murphy elements for every group, from which we define a new notion of `tower equivalence' of virtual characters.
 A main technical point is to prove the tower equivalence between virtual characters naturally appearing in the problem, and exterior products of the reflection representation of $W$.

-Finally we study how this $W$-Laplacian matrix we introduce can be used in other problems in Coxeter combinatorics.
-We explain how it defines analogues of trees for $W$ and how it relates them to Coxeter factorizations, we give new numerological identities between the Coxeter number of $W$ and those of its parabolic subgroups, and finally, when $W$ is a Weyl group, we produce a new, explicit formula for the volume of the corresponding root zonotope.
+Finally we study how this $W$-Laplacian matrix we introduce can be used in other problems in Coxeter combinatorics; for instance, we explain how it defines analogues of trees for $W$ and how it relates them to Coxeter factorizations.
+Moreover, we build a parabolic recursion for the $W$-Laplacian that proves, without relying on the classification, new numerological identities between the Coxeter number of $W$ and those of its parabolic subgroups, and, when $W$ is a Weyl group, a new, explicit formula for the volume of the corresponding root zonotope.